You are here

 - Demonstrate skills in a variety of methodologies and approaches by conceptualizing and critically analyzing key ideas, practices, and issues

-- Trace historically, conceptually, and analytically a variety of issues, ideas, and practices through the corpus of classical Jewish literature
+- Trace historically, conceptually, and analytically a variety of issues, ideas, and practices through the labyrinth of classical Jewish religious literature

 - Draw upon the resources of Jewish literature and historical experience to address issues and problems challenging contemporary Jewish life